You’ve probably heard the saying, “Nine months on, nine months off.”

 “Your body was overloaded while growing your baby, and those things don’t just disappear,” she continues.
 “This can cause everything to still be out of whack postpartum for a while.
 If you are breastfeeding, it can definitely take longer, as well.”

 “It is not a race.
 You just had a child.
-So give yourself time to get back to where you want your weight to be (this can help you get there faster).
+So give yourself time to get back to where you want your weight to be.
 And, if after months of being consistent with eating healthy and resting enough, nothing has changed, talk with your doctor to see if hormones need to be adjusted.”

 You’re not eating enough—or choosing the wrong foods.